aws-samples/realtime-fraud-prevention/README.md

-3. Run the following command generate the appropriate authorization cookies needed to import the dashboards
+3. Run the following command that will import the dashboards

+Replace:

+* **<OpenSearch_dashboard_link>** --> Could be retrieved from the Ouptut tab in CloudFormation console.
+Copy the value for *OpenSearchDashboardLink* Key, including the trailing */_dashboards*.

 ```

 curl -XPOST <OpenSearch_dashboard_link>/api/saved_objects/_import \
 -H "osd-xsrf:true" -b auth.txt --form file=@dashboard.ndjson
 ```

-Replace:

-* **<OpenSearch_dashboard_link>** --> Opensearch Dashboard Link

-4. Now the dashboard is imported

 ## Accessing OpenSearch Dashboards